cunytv/imm/README.md

 The script is able to upload original files as alternative files, but that feature has been commented out because it's redundant and time consuming.
 The resourcespace filestore is on the same server as the archival packages (CUNYTVMEDIA).
 This creates a situation where files are duplicated on the same server, while relying on a time-consuming http request to make those copies.

-Using the staticsync upload process is an alternative to consider, but relying on that will give less manipulability over the resourcespace folder structure unless significant edits are made to the source code.
+Using the staticsync upload process is an alternative to consider.
+This feature allows you to upload files to resourcespace "in-situ," but relying on that will give less manipulability over the resourcespace folder structure unless significant edits are made to the source code.